arashThr/prpodcast-website/README.md

 In essence, this is a __simple static site generator with no dependencies__.

 ## Run
-- Use `nvm` to make sure you have the right version: `nvm use`
+- Use `nvm` to make sure you have the right version and then use it: `nvm use`
 - Run `npm install` to install Typescript and Node Types
 - Build the project:
     - `./build.sh` to generate the website in `docs` directory
     - `./build.sh test` to run the tests
-    - `./build.sh serve` build and serve the website
+    - `./build.sh serve` build, serve and watch the repo

 ## Structure
 All the contents for the website are int `site` directory: